Overview of Load Balancing

 The Load Balancing service enables you to create a public or private load balancer within your VCN.
 A public load balancer has a public IP address that is accessible from the internet.
 A private load balancer has an IP address from the hosting subnet, which is visible only within your VCN.
 You can configure multiple listeners for an IP address to load balance transport Layer 4 and Layer 7 (TCP and HTTP) traffic.
 Both public and private load balancers can route data traffic to any backend server that is reachable from the VCN.

-Public Load Balancer
+Public Load Balancers

 To accept traffic from the internet, you create a public load balancer.
 The service assigns it a public IP address that serves as the entry point for incoming traffic.
 You can associate the public IP address with a friendly DNS name through any DNS vendor.

 A public load balancer is regional in scope.
 If your region includes multiple availability domains, a public load balancer requires either a regional subnet (recommended) or two availability domain-specific (AD-specific) subnets, each in a separate availability domain.
 With a regional subnet, the Load Balancing service creates a primary load balancer and a standby load balancer, each in a different availability domain, to ensure accessibility even during an availability domain outage.
 If you create a load balancer in two AD-specific subnets, one subnet hosts the primary load balancer and the other hosts a standby load balancer.
 If the primary load balancer fails, the public IP address switches to the secondary load balancer.
-The service treats the two load balancers as equivalent and you cannot specify which one is "primary".
+The service treats the two load balancers as equivalent and you cannot specify which one is "primary."

 Whether you use regional or AD-specific subnets, each load balancer requires one private IP address from its host subnet.
 The Load Balancing service supplies a floating public IP address to the primary load balancer.
 The floating public IP address does not come from your backend subnets.

-Private Load Balancer
+Private Load Balancers

 To isolate your load balancer from the internet and simplify your security posture, you can create a private load balancer.
 The Load Balancing service assigns it a private IP address that serves as the entry point for incoming traffic.